acartalade/ONLINE-RESUME/doc/source/Miscellaneous.rst

       **2015** |br|
       **2023** |br|

-      Main organizer of «CEA Workshop on Porous Media» at CEA/Saclay.
+      Main organizer of «CEA Workshop on Porous Media» at CEA/Saclay in 2006, 2007 and 2008.
 More than 70 people in 2007. |br|
       Member of organizing committee of 9th «Journée d'Etude des Milieux Poreux» (21-22 october 2009) at Paris-Sud Univ (FAST main organizer). |br|
       Chairman of one session of PhD thesis presentations.
 Organization J. Segré (CEA-DM2S).
 INSTN, France. |br|
       Co-chairman of the third session of PhD presentations.
 Organization S. Gossé (CEA-ISAS).
 Paris-Saclay, France. |br|